 While hiccups themselves are not dangerous, they can sometimes be caused by some underlying disease or condition.
 If you have never noticed hiccups in your cat before, but suddenly notice hiccups occurring frequently and for long periods of time, this could be a cause for concern.

 In some cases, hiccups may be caused by the ingestion of a foreign object, such as plastic or a ribbon.

 Hiccups can also be a result of allergies related to stimulants in their environment.

 While it is rare, hiccups can also appear as symptoms of heart and organ diseases, neurological disorders, and even tumors.

 If you notice your cat suffering from a bout of hiccups for more than several hours, it’s time to consult your veterinarian.
 Likewise, if the hiccups suddenly begin occurring frequently, you should also consider taking your cat to the vet.
 When it comes to pet health, it’s always better to be safe than sorry!

 Ways to Prevent Hiccups in Your Cat

-Unfortunately, you can’t really stop your cat from eating too quickly, so hiccups induced from this behavior can’t easily be prevented.
+Unfortunately, you can’t really stop your cat from eating too quickly.
+Hiccups induced from this behavior can’t easily be prevented.
 If your cat is hiccuping due to hairballs, however, there is an easy way to fix this!

 Brushing your cat more frequently will reduce the amount of hair they ingest, and therefore reduce the frequency of hiccups.
 Most cats should be brushed one to three times a week, or more depending on the breed.
 Cats will also shed more during shedding season, which occurs during spring and fall.

-Overall, there’s no way to stop a bout of hiccups while it’s occurring.
+Sadly, just like when you have hiccups, there’s no sure-fire way to help your kitty out.
 The best thing you can do is give your cat some space to let it pass but keep an eye out for any unusual co-occurring behaviors.